 Migrating From WinForm To WPF:

-However, if you are a desktop winform application developer, then you will find several things changed(especially properties of controls) that you usually want to set from the c# code.
-Here are a few examples which compare the code for WinForms and the corresponding WPF version with c#.
+However, if you are a desktop WinForm application developer, you will find several things changed(especially properties of controls) that you usually want to set from the C # code.
+Here are a few examples that compare the code for WinForms and the corresponding WPF version with C #.

-* In case of win forms application, we could use the ‘Text’ Property for label, textbox, button etc control for showing the text on those controls:
+* In the case of the Winforms application, we could use the ‘Text’ Property for the label, textbox, button, etc. control for showing the text on those controls:

 label1.Text = "test label text";